The Who, What, Where, When and Sometimes, Why.

 Some inherited gene mutations increase the risk of both breast and ovarian cancers.

-The National Comprehensive Cancer Network (NCCN) recommends women with a family history of ovarian cancer likely due to an inherited gene mutation have (or consider having) risk-reducing bilateral salpingo-oophorectomy [39].
+The National Comprehensive Cancer Network (NCCN) recommends women with a family history of ovarian cancer likely due to an inherited gene mutation have (or consider having) a risk-reducing bilateral salpingo-oophorectomy [39].
 This includes women with an inherited mutation in one of these genes [39]:

 • BRCA1